 NetHope members can join the AI Working Group here.

 The key component to a successful initiative is the involvement of individuals and organizations actively working on AI/ML and blockchain technologies, as well as NGOs who know the problems that need to be solved, contexts that need to be planned for, and barriers that need to be overcome to make ethical and widespread adoption possible.
 If you are interested in supporting this initiative, please contact us.

-- NEW - Announcing the new AI Suitability Toolkit for Nonprofits, please review this blog post.
+- Announcing the new AI Suitability Toolkit for Nonprofits, please review this blog post.

 - Recap of AI for Good discussions at NetHope Summit 2019, please review this blog post.